GridGain-Demos/gridgain-mysql-debezium-demo/README.md

 ![image](images/kafka-connector.png)

 The demo shows CDC from MySql to GridGain using Debezium Connector for MySQL and GridGain Kafka Connector.
+Read this blog post for more details: https://www.gridgain.com/resources/blog/change-data-capture-between-mysql-and-gridgain-debezium

 ###
 ### Runnable scripts